Chouffy/home_assistant_tgtg/README.md

 1. Set up email/password
 1. Run it
 1. Copy the full output in the `configuration.yaml` for the `item` section

-## Features

-- Fetch each item stock defined
-- Authenticate using tokens
-- Retrieve all favorites instead of a manual list of item_id if no `item:` are defined
-- Retrieve additional information as attributes, if available:
-  - Item ID
-  - TooGoodToGo price and original value
-  - Pick-up start and end
-  - Sold-out date

 ## Q&A